how-to-pick-your-exterior-trim-color

 Photo: ModernDecor

-Although you see home owners purchasing different colors in windows, white vinyl windows is still the predominant color choice among home owners.
+Although you see home owners purchasing different colors in windows, white vinyl windows is still a popular color choice among home owners.
 If you have white vinyl windows, its best to have your trim, fascia and columns of your house in a matching white color.
 Otherwise, your vinyl windows could stand out like a sore thumb does.
 There are other ways to provide color to your house like your front door and landscaping.

 Photo: Home Bunch